 Code of Practice 9 (COP9) investigations are conducted by senior HMRC officers within the Fraud Investigation Service.
 You can read more about teams within HMRC’s Fraud Investigation Service by visiting the link below:

 Fraud Investigation Service

 Code of Practice 9 (COP9) enables HMRC to formally investigate your tax affairs over a 20 year period.
 However, their initial approach is to give you the opportunity to disclose any problems yourself.
-This comes in the form of a full report under the Contractual Disclosure Facility.
-A disclosure report under Code of Practice 9 is a time-intensive, hugely technical and an incredibly far-reaching piece of work.
+This is done in the form of a full report under the Contractual Disclosure Facility.
+A disclosure report under Code of Practice 9 is a time-intensive, hugely technical and incredibly far-reaching piece of work.
 You need to ensure it is both accurate and comprehensive.
 In fact, it would be fair to say that it needs to be watertight.

 In their opening Code of Practice 9 letter, HMRC will recommend that you seek representation from a tax investigation specialist.
 It is advice you should heed.
 They will also ask you to attend an opening meeting, where you will be given the first opportunity to disclose any irregularities.
 Never attend an opening meeting without the support of a tax investigation adviser.

 What is Code of Practice 9?